p-w-g/fried-ramen/README.md

 # fried-ramen

-yet another budget planner
+Cost tracker slash budget planner.
+Im having hard time wrapping my head around remembering what stuff I was supposed to pay before next payday, soo if I paid something off Im going to freeze it since its most likely recurring bill.
+Otherwise I'll have a snapshot of how much I'm spending this month.

 ## purpose
-Learn Vue.

-# progress
+Stop buying stuff.
+Or maybe buy more stuff?
+Depends, maybe just plan my stuff to get stuff I actually need?

+## Already up and running
+- Foundation for expenses
+- Add - Delete - Freeze expense
+- Local storage

-## Missing features
+## Eventually

-### Core
+### (or as i like to say, in a year or two)

 - Edit feature
-- Save state of incomes
-- Summary component
+- Summary of total, pending and frozen
-- Vue state handle
+- Vue native

-## Done
-- Foundation for expenses and incomes
-- Add expense
-- Delete expense
+- Styling
-- Local storage
+- Refactor
-- delay an expense by freezing it